 However, the most valuable tool as a leader is continually building trust.

 There are plenty of articles on trust, including my own.
-But I mention this now because when trust becomes a regular part of achievement, it makes it easier to stay out of the box and to cut the box down before it builds in the first place.
+But I mention this now because when trust becomes a regular part of the achievement, it makes it easier to stay out of the box and to cut the box down before it builds in the first place.

 How Can You Build Your Remarkable Leadership?